cits5501/cits5501.github.io/assets/workshops/workshop10.md

 - Edit and/or paste content into the VS Code tab
 - In the Alloy Analyser tab, after you've made a change, select "File" / "Reload all" to load the current version of the code.

+Downloading and running the `.jar` file for Alloy avoids this limitation.

 ## More information on Alloy